bdusell/semiring-einsum/docs/index.rst

 Consider the einsum equation ``'ak,ak,ak->a'``, where :math:`A` is the size of the ``a`` dimension and :math:`K` is the size of the ``k`` dimension.
-Implementations of einsum in NumPy and PyTorch contract two tensors at time, which means that they must create an intermediate tensor of size :math:`A \times K`.
+Implementations of einsum in NumPy and PyTorch contract two tensors at a time, which means that they must create an intermediate tensor of size :math:`A \times K`.
 There is even a routine in NumPy, :py:func:`numpy.einsum_path`, which figures out the best contraction order.
 However, it should, in principle, be possible to avoid this by summing over all tensors at the same time.
-This is exactly what ``semiring_einsum`` does, and as a result the amount of scratch space the forward pass of einsum requires remains fixed as a function of :math:`K`:
+This is exactly what ``torch_semiring_einsum`` does, and as a result the amount of scratch space the forward pass of einsum requires remains fixed as a function of :math:`K`:

+TODO Talk about block size.

 .. image:: space-complexity.png